Ainyaku/ainyaku.com/How to install Chrome Remote Desktop on Ubuntu Linux without creating a new session.md

 ```
 _Note: You should not delete the edited copy of the file, because updating Chrome Remote Desktop may undo or break the edits made to the `chrome-remote-desktop` file.
 If this ever happens, you **may** be able to repeat the commands above to fix it as long as you kept the edited file._

 To make sure this worked, connect to the computer again using Chrome Remote Desktop on another device signed in with the same Google account, and you **should not** see a message anymore about creating a new session.
-You should just see a mirror of what is currently on your screen, and be able to intereact with it.
+You should just see a mirror of what is currently on your screen, and be able to interact with it.
 If your computer shows as offline, restart the computer and check again.

 ## Sources